The deep litter bedding system

 So how do you get started with the deep litter bedding system?

 - Easy.
 Pack your stall FULL of shavings.
 I mean FULL.
 I would start with at least 12-18 inches of shavings from wall to wall.
-Also, bank the walls.
-Several feet up.
+Then bank the walls with more shavings, and go several feet up.
 The banking of the walls can help to prevent your horse from getting cast, and also serves as your supply of fresh shavings to top off the bed.

 This stall is deep with rice hulls.
 Pick the gross, add fresh on top.